haarshvardhana/UK-Retail-Data-Pipeline-Revenue-Leakage-Anomaly-Detection/README.md

 > 1. Upload the UCI Online Retail CSV to Google BigQuery.
 > 2. Run the scripts in the sql_scripts folder in sequential order (01 to 04).
 > 3. The final audit tables will be generated in your dataset.

+**Note:** This project utilizes BigQuery-specific syntax such as SAFE.PARSE_TIMESTAMP and WINDOW functions for optimized columnar processing.

 ---